Medii2/llm-wiki/README.md

 ## clo-author

-A worker/critic agent pipeline for research papers.
+A worker/critic agent pipeline for research papers developed by Hugo Sant'Anna (https://github.com/hugosantanna/clo-author).
 Copy `clo-author-template/` into your project folder, fill in three lines at the top of `CLAUDE.md`, and start with `/wiki-pull [your topic]`.
 See `clo-author-template/README.md` for the full workflow.